AnanyShah/portaldocs/portal-sdk/generated/top-extensions-hosting-service.md

 This section provides a quick 30-sec overview of how you deploy an extension using the hosting service.

-1. Microsoft.Portal.Tools.v2.targets generates a zip that has all the static files in your extension that are required by the Extension Hosting Service.
+1. Microsoft.Portal.Tools.targets generates a zip that has all the static files in your extension that are required by the Extension Hosting Service.
 1. You upload the zip file generated in Step #1 to a public read-only storage account owned by your team.
 1. Hosting service polls the storage account, detects the new version and downloads the zip file in each data center within 30 minutes and starts serving the new version to customers around the world.